richardsumilang-blog/richardsumilang-blog.github.io/content/etc/work/tmz/tmz-mobile-web-version-2.md

 Title: TMZ Mobile Website
 SubTitle: Version 2
 Date: "2015-09-22T17:49:11-07:00"
+Weight: -1
 ---

-As the head developer of the TMZ mobile website, I'm pleased to announce *Version 2*!
-It's been an exciting journey from start to finish.
+It has been an exciting journey from start to finish.
+As the head developer of the mobile website for one of the world's biggest blog sites, I'm pleased to announce *Version 2* of TMZ!
 Take a look at all the new features.
 I think you will like it.

 ## Disclaimer